top of page

 The Care Workers' Charity Crisis Grant

-Through the fantastic Care Workers' Charity, you can apply for an emergency grant: "The Care Workers’ Charity Crisis Grant is open to care workers who have experienced a recent change in circumstance resulting in a significant financial impact.
+Through the Care Workers' Charity, you can apply for an emergency grant: "The Care Workers’ Charity Crisis Grant is open to care workers who have experienced a recent change in circumstance resulting in a significant financial impact.
 Grant applications are assessed on a case-by-case basis and a maximum of £500 can be awarded.
 Subject to funding and circumstances in some cases we can award up to £2,000 for funeral costs grants if you live or work in the Oxfordshire area".
 Find out more on their website by clicking here.

 Cost-of-living and debt